jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 Zero-shot retrieval
 -------------------

-In zero-shot retrieval benchmark, each model is evaluated on the following datasets: COCO Caption, Flickr8k and Flickr30k.
+In zero-shot retrieval benchmark, each model is evaluated on the following datasets: `COCO Caption<https://github.com/tylin/coco-caption>`, `Flickr8k<http://hockenmaier.cs.illinois.edu/8k-pictures.html>` and `Flickr30k<https://shannon.cs.illinois.edu/DenotationGraph/>`.
 For the above datasets, there are five corresponding description sentences for each image written by humans.
 The results are reported in terms of top-5 text-to-image retrieval recall, top-5 image-to-text retrieval recall and their averages.
 More specifically, the top-5 text-to-image retrieval recall for each retrieved image is either 1 or 0.